Colonial-Coders/HatIM/README.md

 # Instructions
 The program will display its version on startup.
 Leave as is to recieve messages.

-To enter Send mode, press A. Messages are typed using Morse code, A being dot(.) and B being dash(-).
+To enter Send mode, press A and wait for the ... to appear on the screen.
+Messages are typed using Morse code, A being dot(.) and B being dash(-).

 To confirm your letter, press A+B. The letter will be displayed.
 Keep doing this for each letter.